sakshi2912/Proximity/README.md

 - Works on Windows, Linux and Mac OS
 - Can support group chats.
-- Can support file transfer between client and server ( The received files will be stored in a folder called **Proimity_files** ).
+- Can support file transfer between client and server ( The received files will be stored in a folder called **Proximity_files** ).
 - Anyone in the same network can start/join chatroom.
 - A client can exit and re-connect to a chat-room multiple times.
 - A server can host multiple chatrooms, but only one chat-room per network interface.